stefan-kolb/nucleus/README.md

 For detailed information, please have a look at the [swagger-codegen project](https://github.com/swagger-api/swagger-codegen).

+### Accept Header

+Paasal always uses the latest API version if no `Accept` header is specified.
+We therefore **strongly encourage** you to always specify the `Accept` header.
+The vendor thereby must be set to `paasal` and the version must be available.
+Otherwise an error with the HTTP status `406` is returned.
+A sample `Accept` header would be:

+    Accept = application/vnd.paasal-v1

 ## Schema validation

 The generated schema can be validated against the [swagger specification](https://github.com/swagger-api/swagger-spec).